bcobb/cutesy/README.md

 Let's say you have a Rails app and want to set every attribute using `update_attribute` (hypothetically, of course):

-    Cutesy.template do |cute_object, attribute, value|
+    Cutesy.template do |object, attribute, value|
-      cute_object.update_attribute(attribute, value)
+      object.update_attribute(attribute, value)
     end

+In the event that you have Cutesied up several classes, but you only need custom behavior for a subset of them, you can specify custom behavior on a per-class basis:

+    Cutesy.template Person do |object, attribute, value|
+      # template will only be called for attributes on instances of Person
+    end

-And if you only want to change the behavior for one class, you'd give that class as an argument:
+Finally, you can change the behavior for a single attribute of a single class:

-    Cutesy.template MenuItem do |cute_object, attribute, value|
+    Cutesy.template Person, :name do |object, attribute, value|
-      # template
+      # template will only be called when setting Person#name
     end

 ## Prior Art?